Indiana Fever vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Fever Season Stats

-- In 2023, the Fever are sixth in the league offensively (82.6 points scored per game) and eighth on defense (83.2 points allowed).
+- On offense the Fever are the sixth-ranked squad in the WNBA (83 points per game).
+On defense they are ninth (84.5 points allowed per game).

-- On the boards, Indiana is second-best in the league in rebounds (36.8 per game).
-It is best in rebounds conceded (32.9 per game).
+- On the boards, Indiana is third-best in the WNBA in rebounds (36.4 per game).
+It is best in rebounds conceded (32.8 per game).

-- In terms of turnovers, Indiana is sixth in the league in committing them (13.1 per game).
+- In terms of turnovers, Indiana is seventh in the league in committing them (13.2 per game).
 It is worst in forcing them (11.3 per game).

-- Indiana is the third-worst team in the league in 3-pointers conceded (8.1 per game) and second-worst in 3-point percentage defensively (36.7%).
+- Indiana is the second-worst team in the league in 3-pointers conceded (8.3 per game) and second-worst in 3-point percentage defensively (37.6%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.